The following language is the institutional assurance statement as found in the online CoC system:

 The institution and personnel involved in the conduct of the research will comply with the informed consent requirements of the applicable Federal regulations, including 45 CFR Part 46.

-For studies in which informed consent is sought, subjects will be informed that a Certificate has been issued, and they will be given a description of the protection provided by the Certificate.
+All subjects will be informed that a Certificate has been issued, and they will be given a description of the protection provided by the Certificate and disclosures outside the scope of coverage of the Certificate (e.g., public health reporting as required by Federal, State, or local laws, or requirements for child or elder abuse reporting).
 Any research participant entering the project after expiration or termination of the Certificate will be informed that the protection afforded by the Certificate does not apply to them.